flojoy-ai/docs/docs/instruments-database/DAQ boards/Keysight-34980A/Keysight-34980A.md

 <div>

-The Keysight 34980A Multifunction Switch/Measure unit is designed for R&D and manufacturing test engineers who are working in design verification, automated test or data acquisition and are either looking to upgrade their existing systems or are in need of a new, cost-effective alternative
+The Keysight (Agilent) 34980A Multifunction Switch/Measure unit is designed for R&D and manufacturing test engineers who are working in design verification, automated test or data acquisition and are either looking to upgrade their existing systems or are in need of a new, cost-effective alternative